A chronological list of Genetically Wrapped articles.

 -

-When it comes to the survival of a species there needs to be safeguards in place to ensure that it is not adversely affected by the erroneous actions of any of its members.
+When it comes to the survival of a species, safeguards must be in place to prevent it from being adversely affected by the erroneous actions of any of its members.
 The most important protection for a species is the strength of the collective.
-In its evolution, a species advances as a single…
+In its evolution, a species advances as a single entity, albeit driven…

 -